-3. Connect the optical sensor cable to the logic board.
-Route the sensor cable under the optical flex cable.
-Connect the flex cable to the logic board and replace the T6 screws.
+3. Connect the optical sensor cable to the logic board, attach the flex cable and secure it with the T6 screws, and reattach the silver EMI tape.

 - 4. Replace the display panel.

 - 5. Replace the lower EMI shield.

 - 6. Replace the front bezel.

 - 7. Replace the access door.